effekseer/EffekseerForGodot3/Docs/source/en/how-to-use.md

 ﻿# How to use

-## Install effekseer plugin
+## Install the effekseer plugin

+Download the latest pre-built plugin from [here](https://github.com/effekseer/EffekseerForGodot3/releases).

-Copy the addons directory in EffekseerForGodot package into your Godot project.
+Copy the addons directory in the zip into your Godot project.

 ![](../img/Godot_addons.png)